-Probabilistic approaches such as the gated Nearest Neighbor (NN) [10] method sequentially associate observations across the sensors.
+Probabilistic approaches such as the gated Nearest Neighbor (NN) [13] method sequentially associate observations across the sensors.
 At each sensor, each observation is associated with its closest match to the state predicted by the chain of observations from the past sensors.
-However, using only single most likely observation to form association is prone to clutter and anomalies in noisy scenarios.
-Also, a single association error can cause significant contamination in final state estimate.
-This problem is well known in the literature on Simultaneous Localization and Mapping (SLAM), and various improvements such as Multiple Hypothesis Testing [11], Kbest assignment [12], and JPDAF [10] have been proposed.
-Bottom up approaches based on grid search over a set of candidate target states have been suggested in the literature [13].
-In [14], an approach based on enumerating all possible candidates followed by pruning and merging shows promising results.
-Randomized adaptive search procedures such as random consensus sampling (RANSAC) [15], Interpretation Tree [16], Joint Compatibility Branch and Bound [17] have been shown to address the detection anomalies.
-These methods utilize a suitably defined metric to check the consistency of a set of associated observations and employ branch and bound type search strategies to reduce the search complexity.
-Our graphical approach also uses similar pruning techniques to perform the graph search, but with the additional use of geometric constraints and a geometric fitting error metric for guiding the search.
+However, using only the single most likely observation to form association is vulnerable to clutter and anomalies in noisy scenarios.
+In addition, a single association error can cause significant contamination in final state estimate.
+This problem is well known in the literature on Simultaneous Localization and Mapping (SLAM), and various improvements such as Multiple Hypothesis Tracking [14], K-best assignment [15], and JPDAF [13] have been proposed.
+In contrast, we propose an alternative search approach based on geometric fitting criteria which do not depend on such probabilistic models and avoid the contamination of state.

+Bottom up approaches based on grid search over a set of candidate target states have been suggested in the literature [16].
+In [17], an approach based on enumerating all possible candidates followed by pruning and merging shows promising results.
+Randomized adaptive search procedures such as random consensus sampling (RANSAC) [18], Interpretation Tree [19], Joint Compatibility Branch and Bound [20] have been shown to mitigate the impact of detection anomalies.
+These methods utilize a suitably defined metric to check the consistency of a set of associated observations, and employ branch and bound type search strategies to reduce the search complexity.
+Our graphical approach uses similar pruning techniques to perform the graph search, but with the additional use of geometric constraints and a geometric fitting error metric for guiding the search.